-A broad range of accuracy is possible in measurement of flow, from general estimates for planning purposes, to simple measurements that can be done by citizen groups, to detailed scientific measurements conducted by the USGS or other specialists.
-Numerous examples along this range will be discussed in this article; first, it is useful to present some fundamental technical information about measuring water flow.
+There is a broad range of accuracy possible in measurement of flow, from general estimates for planning purposes, to simple measurements that can be done by citizen groups, to detailed scientific measurements conducted by the USGS or other specialists.
+In many cases, the Quality Assurance Project Plan (QAPP) associated with a particular project will specify the accuracy and precision of flow measurements required to meet project objectives.
+Numerous examples along this range will be discussed in this Tech Note; first, it is useful to present some fundamental technical information about measuring water flow.

-Fundamental measurements
+Fundamental Measurements